-Johnson University students can earn credit toward their degrees through a spring 2017 class that is built around a trip to Israel-Palestine.
-Graduate students enroll in CMSM 5323 Bible Lands and complete a version of the class that includes the trip.
+Johnson University students can earn credit toward their degrees through a spring 2018 class that is built around a trip to Israel-Palestine.
+Graduate students enroll in CMSM 5323 or BIBL 5323 Bible Lands and complete a version of the class that includes the trip.

-In addition to the normal tuition for the class, students will be charged a $3,500 course fee to cover the cost of the trip.
+In addition to the normal tuition for the class, students will be charged a course fee (see travel brochure above) to cover the cost of the trip.
 Students can use financial aid toward this course fee if they are taking 4.5 (grad) credits that term.
 Students should contact the financial aid office to discuss how the aid will work out in their particular circumstance.

-Dr Mark Ziese, Professor of Old Testament at Johnson University Florida, will teach the class and lead the trip.
-Drs Jody Owens and Daniel Overdorf from Johnson University Tennessee will provide additional leadership and teaching while abroad.
+Mark Ziese will serve as professor of record and lead the trip.
+Other personnel from Johnson University will provide additional guidance and teaching while abroad.

-1. Complete the Registration Form (see below) and send it to Daniel Overdorf (7900 Johnson Dr, Box 72, Knoxville, TN, 37998 or DOverdorf @JohnsonU.edu).
+1. Complete the Registration Form (see below) and send it to Jeff Snell (7900 Johnson Dr, Box 72, Knoxville, TN, 37998 or JSnell@JohnsonU.edu).
 Space is limited to 25 persons and some seats have already been reserved.
 Students do not have to submit a deposit with the registration (as the brochure suggests), it will be covered by the course fee.
 Registration deadline is November 15.

-2. When registration opens for the spring term in early November, graduate students should register for CMSM 5323 Bible Lands.
+2. When registration opens for the spring term in early November, graduate students should register for CMSM 5323 or BIBL 5323 Bible Lands.